 In a previous article, we wrote about what Singapore-based investors need to understand about unit trusts (also known as mutual funds) before they start investing.
 We highlighted several characteristics, such as investment methodology, asset classes the fund is investing into and who the fund manager is, that investors need to know when they are considering investing in a fund.

 The good news is that most of this important information can be easily found in a fund factsheet.
-Every mutual fund has a factsheet which is updated on a regular basis.
+Every unit trust has a factsheet which is updated on a regular basis.
 By understanding the information displayed on a fund factsheet, you will be able to quickly assess how each fund operates.
 Factsheet formats tend to vary between different fund managers, but they will contain similar information.

 As an example, we will go through a fund factsheet from PIMCO's Emerging Markets Bond Fund SGD.
 PIMCO is one of the world's leading fixed income investment managers managing $1.77 trillion in assets.
 Note that this is a retail E share class fund, and Endowus uses the institutional share class (which has lower fees) to build our portfolios.